MWein/CSC-478-Project-API/documentation.md

 excludeInactive: If set to true, only active users will be returned.
 signedIn: If set to false, all users will be returned.
 If true, only signed in users will be returned.
-Note: Timestamp is the time of the last action performed by the user.
+<br />*Note*: Timestamp is the time of the last action performed by the user.
 The user is automatically logged out after 15 minutes of inactivity.

 **Permissions**: Admin